joel-chu/anagram-example/README.md

 > A few examples of anagram guessing program, using several different computer languages.
 It's quite a good example to show the different between languages.

-In there, you will learn quite few things:
+In here, you will learn quite few things:

 - File access
 - JSON